 In addition to our core funding, IWH scientists are also awarded grants from funding agencies across North America.
 Among these are the Ontario Ministry of Labour, Training and Skills Development, WorkSafeBC, Manitoba Workers Compensation Board, the Canadian Institutes of Health Research (CIHR), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 These grants are awarded through a peer-review process.

 IWH is overseen by a Board of Directors made up of senior business, labour and academic leaders.
 A Scientific Advisory Committee, which reports to the Board of Directors, provides guidance on our research activities.
 Its members are internationally renowned researchers in workplace health and safety, clinical treatment, population health, workers’ compensation and law.
-A Knowledge Transfer and Exchange Advisory Committee, made up of stakeholder engagement and communications professionals from stakeholder organizations, provides guidance to the KTE Department.
+When active, a Knowledge Transfer and Exchange Advisory Committee, made up of stakeholder engagement and communications professionals from stakeholder organizations, provides guidance to the KTE Department.

 Every year, the Institute publishes our Annual Report with an audited financial statement, our Activity Plan outlining the active research projects in the coming year, and our Accomplishments Report summarizing the progress made on our research projects during the previous year.
 About every five years, the Institute publishes the IWH Strategic Plan and the IWH Strategic Research Plan.